sampoorna/Taipei-Torrent/README.md

 + It can act as a tracker if you start it with the -createTracker flag => Usage: go run main.go -createTracker=127.0.0.1:8080 nameOfTorrent.torrent

++To set custom directory to download torrent use as follows:
+=> go run main.go -fileDir="<your folder here>" nameOfTorrent.torrent
 FAQ:
 ----